 Some people complained about the stereotypical 'little green men' aliens (Mothership Zeta DLC), and their equally stereotypical technology.
 I was inclined to complain with them...until I realised something.
 Fallout is set in a fifties stasis.
 And back in the fifties, that's what people thought aliens were like, so their design is keeping in perfectly with the setting!

-The Pitt is quite possibly the single most unliveable place in the Fallout universe - And that's saying something.
+The Pitt is quite possibly the single most uninhabitable place in the Fallout universe - And that's saying something.
 Why is this?
 In the 50s, Pittsburg was so polluted, and the smog so thick, it was not uncommon to have streetlights on during the day.
-It's since improved in the real world, but Fallout's never advanced culturally past the 50s.
+It's since improved in the real world, but Fallout's US never advanced culturally past the 50s.
 The air and environment of the city continuously got worse until the day the bombs hit...
-It may have degenerated further with radiation, but Pittsburg was almost entirely unliveable to start with.
+It may have degenerated further with radiation, but Pittsburgh was almost entirely toxic to start with.

 Or that smog actually shielded the place somehow like an aerosolized version of a lead blanket.
-Sure civilization crumbled and everything went to hell soon after the bomb but its telling that the city itself is still there and that people WERE there even before the BOS moved through and "cleansed" the area.
+Sure civilization crumbled and everything went to hell soon after the bomb... but it's telling that the city itself is still there (only decayed a bit) and that people were living there even before the Brotherhood moved through and "cleansed" the area.

 Similar to "Maybe" in Fallout 1 as stated above in this page, listen to "Way Back Home's" lyrics.
 Fitting to the Lone Wanderer's banishment from Vault 101, his former home, after either peacefully and violently fixing the chaos.

-The first time I played Fallout 3, I got a little annoyed that President Eden's plan was to release FEV to exterminate the mutated inhabitants of the Wasteland, when President Richardson's plan in Fallout 2 was... to release FEV to exterminate the mutated inhabitants of the Wasteland.
+The first time I played Fallout 3, I was a little annoyed that President Eden's plan was to release FEV to exterminate the mutated inhabitants of the Wasteland, when President Richardson's plan in Fallout 2 was... to release FEV to exterminate the mutated inhabitants of the Wasteland.
 Lazy writing, I thought.
-Then I realised, Eden is a computer, who contains all the records of the presidents of the US, from Washington to Richardson, he would have known all about Richardson's plan, and being a computer, completely lacking in imagination.
+Then I realised, Eden is a computer, who contains all the records of the presidents of the US, from Washington to Richardson.
+He would have known all about Richardson's plan, and being a computer, he's completely lacking in imagination.
 It's not lazy writing to have him apeing Richardson's idea, it's positively brilliant.

-Littlehorn and Associates, who would be so evil to hire people to kill others?
+Littlehorn and Associates... who would be so evil as to hire people to kill others?
 The Enclave is paying Daniel Littleton to hire anyone merciless enough to hunt down others since life is cheap and microfusion cells are better spent on abominations than on pathetic sacks of meat.

 Many people note the hypocrisy of an African-American like Eulogy Jones leading the Slaver faction - however, Jones' philosophy of Might Makes Right (with the slaves being slaves because of weakness, rather than racial inferiority) is reminiscent of African warlords who enslaved those who were captured during wars with other tribes - and since Jones and the Slavers sell off their slaves to other factions and individuals for the right price, this is also reminiscent of the warlords selling off their slaves to the Europeans during the colonial era.